plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.2.2 Focusing an Assignment

 A Rôle assigner may focus an assignment on only a specific area or context, if all fields in the Rôle definition are still relevant within that focus.
-When a focus is used, each assignment focus is treated like an entirely separate Rôle, and the Rôle's Purpose, Redevabilités, and Domains apply only within the focus specified for each assignment.
+When a focus is used, each assignment focus is treated like an entirely separate Rôle, and the Rôle's Raison d’Être, Redevabilités, and Domaines apply only within the focus specified for each assignment.

 #### 1.2.3 Resigning from Rôles